-Home » Blog » Literacy » How to Introduce Fables, Folktales & the Fairy Tale Genre to 2nd Graders
+Home » Blog » Literacy » How to Introduce Fables, Folktales & Fairy Tales to 2nd Graders

-How to Introduce Fables, Folktales & the Fairy Tale Genre to 2nd Graders
+How to Introduce Fables, Folktales & Fairy Tales to 2nd Graders

 Written by: Katie Palmer

-Fables, fairy tales and folktales are all genre that are very engaging and enjoyable to read.
+Fables, fairy tales and folktales are so much fun to read with kids!
 Students love the element of magic in a fairytale and the moral of a story in a fable.
 Folktales can teach students about cultures of a particular region.
 If this unit is coming up in your curriculum calendar, then sit back, grab your coffee and check out these great ideas to introduce the fable, folktale, and fairy tale genre to students!

 Fairy Tale Genre